|Group||12||Melting point||419.53 oC, 787.154 oF, 692.68 K|

 |ChemSpider ID||22430||ChemSpider is a free chemical structure database|

-Zinc is used in alloys such as brass, nickel silver and aluminium solder.
-Large quantities of zinc are used to produce die-castings which are important in the automobile, electrical and hardware industries.
-It is also used extensively to galvanise other metals such as iron to prevent rusting.
 Zinc oxide is widely used in the manufacture of very many products such as paints, rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, batteries, textiles and electrical equipment.
-Zinc sulfide is used in making luminous dials and fluorescent lights.
+Zinc sulfide is used in making luminous paints, fluorescent lights and x-ray screens.

-Zinc is found in several ores, the principal ones being zinc blend and calamine.
-Commercially, zinc is obtained from its ores by concentrating and roasting the ore, then reducing it to zinc thermally with carbon or by electrolysis.
-World production exceeds 7 million tonnes a year.
+Zinc is found in several ores, the principal ones being zinc blende (zinc sulfide) and calamine (zinc silicate).
+The principal mining areas are in China, Australia and Peru.
+Commercially, zinc is obtained from its ores by concentrating and roasting the ore, then reducing it to zinc by heating with carbon or by electrolysis.
+World production is more than 11 million tonnes a year.

 Zinc was known to the Romans but rarely used.
 It was first recognised as a metal in its own right in India and the waste from a zinc smelter at Zawar, in Rajasthan, testifies to the large scale on which it was refined during the period 1100 to the 1500.